cucumber/docs/content/cucumber/reporting.md

 Some plugins are built-in, others have to be installed separately.
 You can also build your own.

-This page documents built-in formatter plugins as well common third-party plugins.
+This page documents built-in formatter plugins, the Cucumber Pro plugin, and some common third-party plugins.
 Available plugins may vary per programming language.

 # Built-in reporter plugins